 - Has a high rate of data change and 1 hour of data loss is not acceptable.

 - The additional cost of active geo-replication is lower than the potential financial liability and associated loss of business.

 You may choose to use a combination of database backups and active geo-replication depending upon your application requirements.
 For a discussion of design considerations for stand-alone databases and for elastic pools using these business continuity features, see Design an application for cloud disaster recovery and Elastic pool disaster recovery strategies.

 The following sections provide an overview of the steps to recover using either database backups or active geo-replication.
-For detailed steps including planning requirements, post recovery steps, and information about how to simulate an outage to perform a disaster recovery drill, see Recover a SQL Database from an outage.
+For detailed steps including planning requirements, post recovery steps, and information about how to simulate an outage to perform a disaster recovery drill, see Recover a database in SQL Database from an outage.

 Prepare for an outage

 Regardless of the business continuity feature you use, you must:

 - Identify and prepare the target server, including server-level IP firewall rules, logins, and master database level permissions.